There is sooo much good information coming in from Costa Rican residents Margaret Aliff, Bev Berry and Terry Young.

 Where to Live?
 The FIRST Question!

 I still haven’t decided where to locate first.
 I’d prefer the Lake Arenal area, but the medical offices there are limited and I haven’t been able to find out if the nearby largest town (Tilaran) has a kidney doctor and a clinic that can test my INR level every month.
 (If I can get a warfarin alternative down there for less, I would switch to that so I don’t have to get my blood tested so often.)
-(Update: Tilaran clinic just got back to me sayng they provide both of the medical services I need.
-WO HOO!
-So Lake Arenal is back on my “CR Landing Place” list!!)

 If I move to Arenal, I will submit my residency application materials to CR Migracion in Liberia.
 I will need an appointment to do that.

 If I move to San Jose, I will submit my residency app materials to CR Migracion in San Jose.
-No appointment required to do that.
+No appointment is required to do that.

 FLYING TO COSTA RICA: THE PROCESS

 I will need a refundable round trip ticket (the return trip 180 days out) OR a bus ticket out of CR to Nicaragua for 180 days after I arrive in CR, although I won’t have to use either one as soon as my residency app materials have been submitted.
 At that time, I will get a “Golden Ticket” that allows me to stay in CR while the application goes through the process, which can take from six months to two years.
 After I’ve been a temporary resident for three years, I can become a permanent resident.
 I need to find out how soon after arrival or application date I can apply to the caja (health care) system.
 And in the interim, what do I do about health coverage?
 Cost?
+(See answer below from Terry Young.)

 Additional info I’ve learned